ultimatecoder/cpython/Doc/extending/newtypes.rst

 Note that the name is a dotted name that includes both the module name and the name of the type within the module.
 The module in this case is :mod:`noddy` and the type is :class:`Noddy`, so we set the type name to :class:`noddy.Noddy`.
-One side effect of using an undotted name is that the pydoc documentation tool will not list the new type in the module documentation. ::
+One side effect of using an un-dotted name is that the pydoc documentation tool will not list the new type in the module documentation. ::

    sizeof(noddy_NoddyObject),  /* tp_basicsize */